Panzer-Jack/easy-live2d/README.md

 Method 1:

-Enable lip-sync by setting MouthMovement in the Live2D model editor.
+Enable lip-sync in Live2D model editor, set MouthMovement

-You can refer to the [official documentation](https://docs.live2d.com/en/cubism-sdk-tutorials/lipsync/) for this method.
+You can refer to the [official documentation](https://docs.live2d.com/en/cubism-sdk-tutorials/lipsync-cocos/) for this method

 Method 2:
-In the model's xx.model3.json file, find the "Groups" section with `"Name": "LipSync"`, and add: `"Ids":"ParamMouthOpenY"`.
-See example below:
+In the model's xx.model3.json file, find the "Groups" section with `"Name": "LipSync"`, add: `"Ids":"ParamMouthOpenY"`, as shown below:
 ```json
 {
 	"Version": 3,